mohamed20163858/my-portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Portfolio: setup and mobile version skeleton
-> building the first 2 section of my personal porfolio for mobile devices.
+> building the first 2 sections of my personal porfolio for mobile devices.

 ## Built With